Edison820/CP3402/Prac3/README.md

 What challenges have you faced in pursuing a certain goal, and how have you overcome them?

 I will search for relevant information and find a solution.
 Continue to assess the value of the challenge in the process of finding information.
 If the value of the challenge is replaceable, I choose to use an alternative solution to solve the problem created by the challenge.

+Name:Feng Jiayan
+What skills do you consider to be your best?
+Why?
+I believe my strongest skills are problem solving and coding with Python.
+I have developed these skills through various class projects and individual projects.
+My ability to understand and solve complex problems quickly was crucial in our group assignments and my ability to do so was very important."
+Coding skills enabled me to make significant contributions to the technical aspects of our project.

+How do you manage your time and tasks?
+I will use my practice wisely for task management and scheduling.
+This helps me keep track of deadlines and prioritise tasks.
+I also set aside specific time for priorities and breaks to maintain a balanced approach to time management.

+How do you contribute to the team?
+On our most recent project, I contributed by designing the database architecture and implementing the back-end logic.
+I also took the initiative to organise weekly meetings and ensure everyone was on the same page, which improved our overall coordination and efficiency.

+When you have a new idea or suggestion, how do you share it with the team?
+When I have a new idea, I first do some preliminary research to assess its feasibility.
+I then present it to the team during a meeting, using visuals or a short presentation to clearly communicate the concept.

+What challenges have you encountered in pursuing a particular goal?
+How did you overcome those challenges?
+One challenge was integrating different parts of our project as we had different levels of expertise.
+To overcome this, I organised a series of knowledge sharing sessions where we could learn from each other.
+This not only helped us solve the problem integration issue but also strengthened the overall skills of our team.

+Name: YUXUAN LIU
+What skills do you think you are best at?
+Why?
+My best skill is that I am very good at design, designing web pages or UI design, etc. I am very good at finding suitable pictures for long-term website needs, etc.

+How did you contribute to the team?
+For our team, the main contribution I can make is classifying materials and final integration.

+How do you manage your time and tasks?
+I will start working as soon as I receive the task.
+I don't like to hold back other members of the team, and I have a strong sense of time.
+I think that under my supervision, the tasks of our team will be completed in time.

+When you have a new idea or suggestion, how do you share it with the team?
+First, our group will create a group group on social software.
+When we have ideas, we will discuss and filter them, and finally select them through voting or other methods.

+What challenges have you faced in pursuing a certain goal, and how have you overcome them?
+I think sufficient communication can solve most problems.
+After communication, everyone comes up with their own solutions, and then we can test and finally find a solution.